Grand Jury Representation

 Targets, Subjects, and Witnesses

 Persons called to testify, or persons subject to grand jury subpoenas, generally fall into three categories: targets, subjects, and witnesses.
 Targets are usually considered to be people against whom the prosecutors intend to bring criminal charges at some point.
 Subjects are persons who may or may not become targets, but whose behavior falls within the scope of the grand jury's investigation.
 Witnesses generally have no potential personal responsibility for acts of interest to a grand jury.
-However, they may have information which the prosecutor believes the grand jury needs to indict a target.
+However, they may have information that the prosecutor believes the grand jury needs to indict a target.
 As investigations progress, sometimes individuals that are initially deemed to be witnesses become subjects or targets as additional information is uncovered or because investigators believe that they have not been truthful.

 Grand Jury Testimony - Why You Retain an Attorney